SystemsApproach/5G/disaggregate.rst

-For example, if there are two network slices (analogous to the two RAN schedulers shown in :numref:`Figures %s <fig-multi-sched>` and :numref:`%s <fig-slicing-control>`), then there would also need to be two Mobile Core service meshes: One set of AMF, SMF, UPF,… microservices running on behalf of the first slice and a second set of AMF, SMF, UPF,… microservices running on behalf of the second slice.
-These two meshes would scale independently (i.e., include a different number of container instances), depending on their respective workloads and QoS guarantees.
+For example, if there are two network slices (analogous to the two RAN schedulers shown in :numref:`Figures %s <fig-multi-sched>` and :numref:`%s <fig-slicing-control>`), then there would also need to be two Mobile Core service graphs: One set of AMF, SMF, UPF,… microservices running on behalf of the first slice and a second set of AMF, SMF, UPF,… microservices running on behalf of the second slice.
+These two graphs would scale independently (i.e., include a different number of container instances), depending on their respective workloads and QoS guarantees.
 The two slices would also be free to make different implementation choices, for example, with one